 Welcome to the School of Generalism!

-The orthopedic registrar who has a conversation with a sad patient and can tell the difference between depression and stress is a generalist.
+The orthopaedic registrar who has a conversation with a sad patient and can tell the difference between depression and stress IS A GENERALIST!

 Generalism in postgraduate medical education is about embracing broad knowledge as well as deep expertise.